Projects per year

 Biography

-Kristie is a Senior Research Fellow and an ARC Discovery Early Career Researcher Award (DECRA) Fellow with the Monash University Accident Research Centre (MUARC) in Melbourne, Australia.
+Kristie is a Senior Research Fellow with the Human Factors and Sustainable Safety team at Monash University Accident Research Centre (MUARC).
 She has a Bachelor of Applied Science (Psychology) (Honours) from Deakin University and a PhD in Human Factors from Monash University.

-Kristie's DECRA project examines the potential for driver self-regulation to mitigate the effects of driver distraction.
-Driver distraction is a growing threat to road safety worldwide, contributing to approximately one quarter of all crashes.
-This project combines naturalistic driving and simulation methods to explore the role that positive driver self-regulation can play in mitigating the impact of distracted driving on performance and safety.
-The project outcomes will be used to develop a set of countermeasures to facilitate more effective driver self-regulation and reduce distraction-related road trauma.
+In 2016, Kristie was awarded an ARC Discovery Early Career Researcher Award (DECRA).
+Kristie's DECRA project examined the potential for driver self-regulation to mitigate the effects of driver distraction.
+The project combined naturalistic driving, survey and driving simulation methods to explore the role that positive driver self-regulation can play in mitigating the impact of distracted driving on performance and safety.

 Expertise related to UN Sustainable Development Goals